postlight/generate-i18n-types/README.md

 You may require additional formatting of the generated `utilPath` file.
 Using Prettier as an example, you can just add the following additional command to the above
 `&& prettier --write ./path/to/i18n.ts`

-Once the command succeeds, the files you provided will have the necessary string types and translation functions.
+Once the command succeeds, it will automatically generate the `enum` types for the app strings in the translation file, along with matching function signatures if the strings have dynamic fields.
+Then you can use the new translations in your code.
 Enjoy!

 ## Example